satijapratik/mcp-tester-server/README.md

 # MCP Server Tester

+> **⚠️ WORK IN PROGRESS**: This project is under active development and has not been thoroughly tested yet.
+Features may be incomplete, contain bugs, or change significantly.
+Use at your own risk in non-production environments only.

 A powerful, configuration-driven testing tool for Model Context Protocol (MCP) servers.
 This project provides a comprehensive solution for validating, benchmarking, and ensuring reliability of MCP servers that integrate with AI models like Claude.

+## Current Status

+This tool is in early development stage with:
+- ✅ Basic configuration framework implemented
+- ✅ MCP server connection capabilities
+- ✅ Test generation using Claude AI
+- ✅ Natural language query generation for tests
+- ✅ Report generation in multiple formats
+- 🚧 Comprehensive test validation (in progress)
+- 🚧 Additional reporting options (in progress)
+- ❌ Full test coverage of the tool itself
+- ❌ Production hardening

+If you're interested in contributing, please feel free to open issues and submit pull requests.

 ## Introduction